 For issues on conflict of interest reference should be made to the University’s policy on declarations of interest and the register of interests.

 If you know of, or have good reason to suspect that, an unlawful or unethical situation or that you suspect that either an act of bribery or non-compliance to this policy has occurred; you should report the matter to your Head of Department or Executive Dean.
-Should reporting in this way be inappropriate, you should refer to the University’s whistle blowing procedure.
+Should reporting in this way be inappropriate, you should refer to the University’s Speak UP (Whistleblowing) Policy.

 1.1 This policy defines standards and guidelines in relation to adherence to the anti-bribery measures and standards that should apply to the acceptance and provision of gifts and hospitality.
 In particular, the policy is designed to comply with The Bribery Act 2010 (see Guidance notes).